ybyzek/theniledev-examples/README.md

 ![image](webapp/images/instances.png)

-And metrics for each of their instances:
+And view metrics for each of their instances:

 ![image](webapp/images/metrics.png)